In this article, we will take a look at the List of Accredited Pharmacy Schools that don’t require PCAT in 2022.

 List of pharmacy schools where PCAT is optional

 The schools below are those that consider PCAT to be optional when it comes to admission into pharmacy school.
-If you have your Pharmacy College Admission Test, you can submit it and if you don’t, it doesn’t matter.
+If you have your Pharmacy College Admission Test, you can submit it; if you don’t, it doesn’t matter.

 - Albany College of Pharmacy & Health Sciences, New York